threeeeight/newproject-vl/README.md

 ### Using Package Repositores

-In case your project needs to use one of our libraries from source or a custom fork of a VL library (often the case when using VL.Fuse in a project), please add them to a folder called `package-repositories` inside of your project and include it in the batch file.
+In case your project needs to use a VL library from source (often the case when using a fork of VL.Fuse in a project), please add them to a folder called `package-repositories` inside of your project and include it in the batch file.
 Don’t forget to add the libraries to the `--editable-packages` flag, otherwise they will be pre-compiled in your project.

 ```jsx
 taskkill /f /im vvvv.exe